scheinmensch/HR-Analytics/README.md

 *I just started on Nov.
-24 with the EDA, it is not yet very structured and comments are missing still.*
+24, it is not yet very structured and comments are missing still.*
 ___